 Moreover, Germany takes part in the Common Reporting Standards by the OECD's Global Forum of Transparency and Exchange of Information from 2014 which include the Automatic Exchange of Information (AEOI) for Tax Purposes.
 This agreement is accepted by more than 60 countries and enables the respective financial authorities to obligate foreign credit institutions to provide certain financial information automatically at certain dates (e.g. names and accounts of individuals as well as paid interest or dividends).
-Germany will exchange information with other signatory states from September 2017 on for the 2016 tax year.
+Germany exchanges information with other signatory states since September 2017 with retroactive effect for the 2016 tax year.